 Between the PBR eight-second rides and rockin’ concerts with national headliners, Cheyenne Frontier Days is chock-full of activities that won’t cost you one red cent.
 Fill your schedule with free history lessons (disguised as fun, of course), Wild West-themed parades and entertainment, so you can save a couple bucks for some satisfying fair food.

 Catch the excitement starting at the State Capitol Building and take in the sights and sounds of top marching bands and horse-drawn vehicles.
-Parades begin at 9:00 a.m.
-Sat.
-July 18, Tues.
-July 21, Thurs.
-July 23 and Sat.
-July 25.
+Parades begin at 9:00 a.m. and take place the first Saturday, Tuesday, Thursday and last Saturday of this Western celebration.

 See what the cowboys see on a sneak-peek tour that follows the path of the bulls and broncs before heading out into the arena.
-The guided tour meets in front of The Old West Museum by the “No Looking Back” bronze statue.
-July 18–26; times vary by date; see schedule online.
+The guided tour meets in front of the Old West Museum by the “No Looking Back” bronze statue.
+Times vary by date; see schedule online.

 A little two-stepping and live honky-tonk music is the perfect way to cap off a day.
-Open July 17–25, 11:00 a.m.–midnight.
+Join in on the fun from 11:00 a.m.–midnight.

-Rows of white teepees make up one of the most popular Frontier Days attractions, which hosts authentic American Indian dancing, music playing and storytelling, and a number of Native American exhibits and food vendors.
-Open July 17 – 26 from 10:00 a.m. to 7:30 p.m. (*closes at 1:00p.m. on July 26th.)
+Rows of white teepees make up one of the most popular Frontier Days attractions, which hosts authentic Indigenous peoples dancing, music playing and storytelling, and a number of Indigenous peoples exhibits and food vendors.
+Open from 10:00 a.m. to 7:30 p.m.

-Join the fun as nearly 40,000 pancake lovers came out for the free breakfast at Depot Square.
-Serving begins at 7:00 a.m. on Mon.
-July 20, Wed.
-July 22 and Fri.
-July 24.
+Join the fun as nearly 40,000 pancake lovers come out for the free breakfast at Depot Square.
+Serving begins at 7:00 a.m. on the Monday, Wednesday and Friday during Cheyenne Frontier Days.

 No ticket needed to see these rodeo events, including barrel racing, steer wrestling and team roping.
-July 14–24, all events* start at 7:00 a.m. (*Barrel racing on Tuesday, July 14th begins at 10:00 a.m.).
+All events start at 7:00 a.m.

 Take a step back in time an celebrate Cheyenne’s western heritage with a tour through Old Frontier Town.
 Open 10:30 a.m. to 8 p.m.